 Was born and raised on Fidalgo Island in Anacortes, Washington.
 She burst onto the literary scene at age twelve with the publication of her poem "Is a Clam Clammy, or Is It Just Wet?" in a local boating magazine.
 Before earning Master's degrees in Literature and Creative Writing at the University of New Hampshire, and a Ph.D. in Interdisciplinary Studies at the University of British Columbia, she worked in the scientific publications unit of the National Oceanic & Atmospheric Administration in Seattle.
 She teaches English and Canadian Studies at Western Washington University and lives in Bellingham.

 Nancy's first collection of poems, No Sweeter Fat, won the Autumn House Press book prize and was published in 2007.
 Her work appears in Prairie Schooner, The Fourth River, Poetry Northwest, Crab Creek Review, Rattle, Grain, Pontoon, The Bellingham Review, Room of One's Own, B.C.
 Studies, Stories with Grace, Rock Salt Plum, and O Magazine.
 She was a featured reader at the 2008 Skagit River Poetry Festival.
-Her manuscript, After, won the Floating Bridge Press chapbook competition and was published in 2008.
+Her second collection, After, won the Floating Bridge Press chapbook competition and was published in 2008.
 She has a book about writing (Write Moves) coming from Broadview Press in 2016.
 Check out her web site at www.nancypagh.com.